zamansky/github-org-explorer/README.md

 npm run build
 electron-packager .
 GitHub-Org-Explorer --platform=linux --arch=x64 --electron-version=v8.0.1
 ```
 You should replace the *v8.0.1* electron version with whatever you built and are running this under.
-Check by running ```electron --version```
+Check by running ```electron --version```.

-The above will build for alla vailable platforms.
-To just build one, specify platform:
+The above will build for linux.
+Other platform options include:

  - darwin
  - linux